jasonzou/ezproxy-usage/README.md

 # ezproxy-usage
-Using opensearch, dashboard, and logstash to manage EZproxy usage data
+Using opensearch, dashboard, and logstash to manage EZproxy usage data.
+The following instructions are created for Linux environments.

 ## Opensearch and dashboard